RetroNick2020/raster-master/README.md

 # raster-master
-![](https://github.com/nickshardware/raster-master/wiki/images/rm55.png)
-![](https://github.com/nickshardware/raster-master/wiki/images/rm55_2.png)
-![](https://github.com/nickshardware/raster-master/wiki/images/rm55_3.png)
-Raster Master is a Sprite/Icon editor for Windows 10/11 that generates Put image code for AmigaBASIC, QuickBasic, QB64, Quick C, Turbo Pascal, freepascal, Turbo C, Turbo Basic, Power Basic, FreeBASIC, GWBASIC, BASICA, and PC-BASIC.
+Raster Master Sprite/Icon/Map editor for Windows 10/11 that generates RayLib code / Put image and map code for gcc, AmigaBASIC, Amiga C, Amiga Pascal ,QuickBasic, QB64, Quick C, Turbo Pascal, freepascal, Turbo C, Turbo Basic, Power Basic, FreeBASIC, GWBASIC, BASICA, and PC-BASIC.

 For DOS programming in VGA modex I have added support for DOS XLIB library LBM/PBM formats.
 Javascript putimagedata was added to the export options just because is so popular these days.
 My interest in Amiga coding also expanded to incluse Pascal and C instead of Just AmigaBASIC.
 I have added support for Hisoft and freepascal 68k and well as vbcc.

+![](https://github.com/nickshardware/raster-master/wiki/images/rm55.png)
+![](https://github.com/nickshardware/raster-master/wiki/images/rm55_2.png)
+![](https://github.com/nickshardware/raster-master/wiki/images/rm55_3.png)

 Why did this program return from the dead?
 30 years ago i wrote a small uility in Turbo Pascal (DOS) that would allow me to create simple sprites/icons and generate code.
 I have always wanted to do a port of this utility to Windows and provide some updates.
 I may be the slowest programmer in the world but i have managed to get the hard parts completed.
 I will continue to work on this and even though i have managed to get most of the features from the original DOS version I did not get everything.
 Here is a list of things I did not get to yet or plan on supporting.